 - 1.1 To support economic recovery and encourage vibrant town centres, a policy is proposed to support Pavement Cafes, and the provisions of the Business and Planning Act 2020, which provides a time-limited alternative (expected to be until 2022) to the Pavement licences traditionally granted under Part 7A of the Highways Act 1980. - 1.2 The policy guides those wishing to offer pavement café seating and table service.
 However, a balance must be struck to maintain the needs of other street users and ensure travel is unobstructed.
 Therefore, the policy requires a minimum of 1500mm free space between the furniture and the edge of the footpath. - 1.3 It is important to note the grant of a pavement licence only permits the placing of furniture on the highway.
-Other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.
+Other regulatory frameworks still apply such as the need for alcohol licences and the need to comply with registration requirements for food businesses. - 1.4 The Environment and Urban Renewal Policy and Performance Board considered this item on the 23 June 2021 and recommended approval and adoption of the policy set out in Appendix A by the Executive Board.